-After considering the requests, and assuming the concurrence of the Planning Secretary, the Local Planning Panel is satisfied that compliance with the development standards is unnecessary in the circumstances of the case and that there are sufficient environmental planning grounds to support the variations.
-The proposed development will be in the public interest because the proposed variations are not inconsistent with the objectives of the standard and of the zone in which the development is to be carried out.

-B. That the Inner West Local Planning Panel exercising the functions of the Council as the consent authority, pursuant to s4.16 of the Environmental Planning and Assessment Act 1979, grant consent to Development Application No. D/2020/12 for the conversion of first floor internal void into bedroom at 42 North Street LEICHHARDT NSW 2040 subject to the conditions listed in Attachment A below.
+- A. The applicant has made a written request pursuant to Clause 4.6 of the Leichhardt Local Environmental Plan 2013.
+After considering the request, and assuming the concurrence of the Secretary has been given, the Panel is satisfied that compliance with the standard is unnecessary in the circumstance of the case and that there are sufficient environmental grounds to support the variation.
+The proposed development will be in the public interest because the exceedance is not inconsistent with the objectives of the standard and of the zone in which the development is to be carried out. - B. That the Inner West Local Planning Panel exercising the functions of the Council as the consent authority, pursuant to s4.16 of the Environmental Planning and Assessment Act 1979, grant consent to Development Application No. DA/2020/0632 for alterations to an existing attached dwelling to convert internal void into bedroom at 42A North Street LEICHHARDT NSW 2040 subject to the conditions listed in Attachment A below.